MitoSegNet/MitoA-analyser-tool/README.md

-# MitoSegNet Analyser Documentation
+# MitoA analyser Documentation

 ---

-### The MitoSegNet Analyser is an easy-to-use GUI-based morphological quantification tool that enables biologists to analyse and compare different samples of segmented images.
+### The MitoA analyser is an easy-to-use GUI-based morphological quantification tool that enables biologists to analyse and compare different samples of segmented images.

+To download the MitoA tool for Windows please visit https://zenodo.org/record/3557720#.XeeS4NV7lhG

 ---

-The MitoSegNet Analyser is intended to be used after successful segmentation with the MitoSegNet but can also be applied to any dataset consisting of 8-bit raw images and their masks.
+The MitoA tool is intended to be used after successful segmentation with the MitoS tool but can also be applied to any dataset consisting of 8-bit raw images and their masks.

-## Running the MitoSegNet Analyser
+## Running the MitoA analyser

-Do not close the terminal while running the MitoSegNet Analyser.
+Do not close the terminal while running the MitoA tool.

 ## Get Measurements